openmobilehub/react-native-omh-maps/README.md

 ---

 **React Native OMH Maps** eases the process to implement interactive maps in React Native apps on both iOS and Android.
 Under the hood, for Android it uses the Android [OMH Maps Client Library](https://github.com/openmobilehub/android-omh-maps).
 Supports both Google Mobile Services (GMS) and non-GMS configurations, with a unified interface for easy incorporation of Google Maps, OpenStreetMap, Mapbox, Azure Maps and other supported third-party maps providers.
+It provides a single API to use different maps providers:

+- Google Maps via `@openmobilehub/maps-plugin-googlemaps`
+- OpenStreetMap via `@openmobilehub/maps-plugin-openstreetmap`
+- Mapbox via `@openmobilehub/maps-plugin-mapbox`
+- Azure Maps via `@openmobilehub/maps-plugin-azuremaps`

 ## Features